35 Best Things to Do in Yellowstone National Park

 Distance: 6.5 miles / 10.5 km

-I say this because very few visitors venture out on this beautiful trail, as they mostly drive by to other, more popular destinations, such as the nearby Grand Prismatic Spring.
+I say this because very few visitors venture up this beautiful trail, as most simply drive right by to get to other, more popular destinations, such as the nearby Grand Prismatic Spring or the Norris Geyser Basin to the north.

-This is why, if you're up for a little bit of a longer hike in Yellowstone, I couldn’t recommend the Purple Mountain Trail any more.
-It’s arguably the best trail to get the most expansive views above Yellowstone’s most popular geyser basins.
+This is why, if you’re up for a slightly longer day hike in Yellowstone, I could not recommend the Purple Mountain Trail more, as it’s easily one of the best uncrowded viewpoints above some of the most crowded areas of the park below!

 Read My Separate Post: Purple Mountain Trail